What Is A Purchase-Money Mortgage And How Does It Work?

 DTI is simply a ratio expressed as a percentage which compares your existing revolving and installment debt payments to your pretax monthly income.

-A key thing to remember here is that to be approved from most possible mortgage options, it’s a good idea to keep your DTI at or below 43%.
-However, FHA and VA loans allow you to be approved with slightly higher debt loads.
-Feel free to speak with one of our Home Loan Experts.
+A key thing to remember here is that to be approved for most possible mortgage options, it’s a good idea to keep your DTI at or below 43%.
+However, FHA and VA loans allow you to be approved with slightly higher debt loads, depending on your credit score.
+Feel free to speak with one of our Home Loan Experts about these options.

 Build Up Your Savings

 It’s vital to pay special attention to your savings when trying to qualify for a mortgage.
 For starters, there’s the down payment.
 If you don’t qualify for a VA loan, the most you would potentially be required to put down is 5% of the purchase price on a conventional loan.

 Beyond that, you’ll also need savings for reserves.
 Reserves are a number of mortgage payments that you could afford given the loss of income or other emergency causing a financial hardship.
 How much you will need in reserves depends on the type of loan you’re getting, but a good starting point is 2 months’ worth of payments.

 A purchase-money mortgage is an agreement with the seller on terms for financing that the seller provides.
 They are typically used if you have trouble qualifying for a traditional mortgage.

 While it’s an option if your credit could be better, they can also come with higher interest rates as well as a higher selling price and payment.
 They also come with an increased risk of foreclosure – in some cases, even if you’ve been making your payments.

 You can get better terms with a traditional mortgage.
 In order to qualify, there are steps you can take to build your credit history and improve your score.
 It also helps to pay down debt and build up your savings over time.